AakankshaLanghani/IT-TrainingByPlusW/README.md

 - Measuring model performance with confusion matrix & F1-score

 ## 🔄 Continuous Updates
 This repository will be **regularly updated** as the course progresses.
 New materials, assignments, and advanced topics will be added after each class.
-Stay tuned! 🚀

 ## 📝 How to Get Started